Are You Boiling Orange Peels For Colds? (Try This Soothing Blend!)

 3. Let the tea simmer and steep for 15 minutes, then strain into a glass jar or quart-sized pitcher.

-4. Place pitcher in the refrigerator for storage.
+4. Place the pitcher in the refrigerator for storage.

-When you want some orange peel tea, you can pour some in a mug and heat it up in the microwave.
+When you want some orange peel tea, you can pour some into a mug and heat it up in the microwave.

 Alternatively, you can pour your cold tea over a glass of ice and indulge in a refreshing drink.